Most expats find a place in Marrakech within two weeks.

 The rental agreement you sign matters more than anything else.
 A handshake deal or a WhatsApp agreement is not worth anything if something goes wrong.

-Unfurnished long term rentals exist but are harder to find and usually require you to go through a local contact.
+Most apartments are rented furnished.
+Long term rentals in Marrakech that come unfurnished exist but are harder to find and usually require you to go through a local contact.

 Landlords rarely speak English.